mcadario/cpass/README.md

 # cpass (in development)
 As the name suggests it is a simple, lightweight C PASSword manager.

+## tool overview
+This is a simple password manager fully written in C, mainly realized for educational purposes but still valid for daily use.

+It features argon2 hashing algorithm to store the master key to manage saved passwords, and AES to crypt and decrypt the password when saving/reading.
+AES uses a static salt which makes this tool unsuitable for multi-user environments, as a potential malicious person can unlock the second password.bin file once discovered the key for the first.

+algon2 algorithm is taken from [this site](https://github.com/LoupVaillant/Monocypher.git), while AES is taken from [that site](https://github.com/kokke/tiny-AES-c.git).

 ## Brief usage instructions
 As of now I am yet to implement an actual installation.
 If you want to use this tool you'll need to clone the repo and compile: